Since 1858, the Vogler family has been recognized for their excellence in funeral service. Beginning as Frank Vogler

 safety on emergency ambulance calls and their personal time for the public and the community.
 The emotional struggle

 which families face at the time of death are never taken lightly.
-Five generations ago, A.C.
+Six generations ago, A.C.
 Vogler created a legacy

 of craftsmanship and caring, which has continued to grow over the years.
 We are proud of this heritage and history.